kurt-krueckeberg/data-structures-cplus/notes/tree23.rst

         }
     }
     /*
-    requires
+       Requires
        1. pnode is an empty 2-node, and its parent is a 2-node.
        2. sibling_index is the index of pnode's sibling in parent->children[].

-    overview:
+       Overview:
        Its sibling will accept its parent's key and associated value.
        promises:
        1. the sibling of pnode will accept the parent's key and associated value, and it will adopt, if pnode is not a leaf, the sole non-empty child of pnode.
        2. parent will become empty, too.
     */
     template<class Key, class Value> void tree23<Key, Value>::merge2Nodes(Node *pnode, int sibling_index) noexcept
     {
       Node *parent = pnode->parent;

       Node *sibling = parent->children[sibling_index].get();

-      std::unique_ptr<Node> node2Delete = std::move(parent->children[!sibling_index]);
+      std::shared_ptr<Node> node2Delete = std::move(parent->children[!sibling_index]);

       if (sibling_index == 1) { // sibling is right child.